This article is updated regularly. It was last updated in April 2023.

-Not to be confused with the 1986 American movie of the same name, House is a Japanese film released in 1977 and now available to view on HBO Max.
-This supernatural comedy horror is set in a country house that gradually devours a visiting party of schoolgirls.
-The box office loved it, the critics didn’t.
+Not to be confused with the 1986 American movie of the same name, House is a Japanese film released in 1977 and available to view on HBO Max.
+This supernatural comedy horror takes place in a country house that gradually devours a visiting party of schoolgirls.
+The box office loved it; the critics did not.
 I’ll leave you to make up your own mind…

-Featuring scenes in Wayuu, Spanish, English and Wiwa, this Colombian crime epic is one of the best foreign language movies to come out of South America in the last few years.
-The film was in production for 10 years, with local Wayuu people making up around 30% of the cast and crew.
-Much of what happens in the film is drawn from real stories from among the Wayuu, creating an uncomfortably real sense of darkness and danger in places.
-Absolutely essential viewing.
+Featuring scenes in Wayuu, Spanish, English, and Wiwa, this Colombian crime epic represents one of the best foreign language movies to come out of South America in the last few years.
+The film remained in production for 10 years, with local Wayuu people making up around 30% of the cast and crew.
+Much of what happens in the film draws upon real stories from the Wayuu, creating an uncomfortably real sense of darkness and danger at times.
+It makes for essential viewing.

-Acted in Cantonese and filmed in Hong Kong and France, In the Mood for Love is set in 1960s Hong Kong.
-It tells the tale of two neighbours whose partners are having affairs.
-As the neighbours gradually fall for each other, the film explores themes of loneliness and uncertainty.
-A great arthouse film that is, I found, surprisingly affecting.
+Written in Cantonese and filmed in Hong Kong and France, In the Mood for Love takes place in 1960s Hong Kong.
+It tells the tale of two neighbors whose partners are having affairs.
+As the neighbors gradually fall for each other, the film explores themes of loneliness and uncertainty.
+It’s a great arthouse film that will move you in surprising ways.

-There’s something uniquely challenging but also uniquely exciting about translating the dialogue for a movie, whether for subtitles or for voice actors to record it in the target language.
-Working to convey not just the meaning but also the emotive power of the original script is an incredible opportunity and one that can deliver superb results (you can click the link below for more info on what makes a good translation).
+There’s something decidedly challenging, but also uniquely exciting, about translating movie dialogue for subtitles or dubbing.
+Striving to convey the meaning and emotive power of the original script presents an incredible opportunity – one that can deliver superb results.
+You can click the link below for more information on what makes a good translation.

-Translating a movie involves connecting deeply with the script and the film itself.
+Translating a movie script involves connecting with the original film.
 For film buffs who translate for a living, it’s pretty much the perfect assignment.

 Read more: Defining the Qualities of a Good Translation